Masticatory Muscle Myositis in

 Masticatory muscle myositis may start suddenly or appear gradually.
 The main clinical sign is difficulty in opening the mouth (called “trismus”).
 In the initial (acute) stage, there may also be swelling of the jaw and temporal muscles, pain in the jaw, and bulging eyes due to the swollen muscles behind them.
 There may be a fever and a swollen local lymph node.
 The dog will seem to in pain when he tries to open his mouth or attempts to chew and will be reluctant to eat.

 If MMM is not noticed early enough, it develops into the chronic stage, in which damaged muscle fibers are replaced with fibrotic connective tissue which results in further restriction of opening the mouth.
 In the chronic stage, there is noticeable atrophy of the masticatory muscles and inability to open the mouth due to the fibrosis.
 Instead of appearing swollen, the dog’s jaw and temple muscles will hollow.
-The fibrosis can become so severe that the mouth can not be opened even under general anesthesia.– a very serious form of lockjaw.
+The fibrosis can become so severe that the mouth cannot be opened, even under general anesthesia (see cavalier's jaw barely opened, at right) – a very serious form of lockjaw.
 Unfortunately, many owners do not recognize that their dogs are having a problem until they reach the chronic phase.

 Some mouth symptoms are similar to those of muscular dystrophy, another neuromuscular disease affecting the mouth muscles.